scrtlabs/SecretNetwork/docs/dev/setup-sgx.md

 # Hardware

-1. Go to your BIOS menu.
+1. Go to your BIOS menu
 2. Enable SGX (Software controlled is not enough)
 3. Disable Secure Boot